nunobrum/PyLTSpice/doc/varia/raw_file.rst

 This section is written to help understand the why the structure of classes is defined as it is.

-The RAW file starts with a text preamble that contains information about the names of the traces the order they appear on the binary part and some extra information.
+The RAW file starts with a text preamble that contains information about the names of the traces the order they appear and some extra information.
 In the preamble, the lines are always started by one of the following identifiers:

    + Title:          => Contains the path of the source .asc file used to make the simulation preceded by *

    + Date:           => Date when the simulation started

    + Plotname:       => Name of the simulation.
-The known Simulation Types are:
+Some known Simulation Types are:
-                       * Operation Point
+                       * AC Analysis
                        * DC transfer characteristic
-                       * AC Analysis
+                       * Operating Point
                        * Transient Analysis
-                       * Noise Spectral Density - (V/Hz½ or A/Hz½)
                        * Transfer Function
+                       * Noise Spectral Density
+                       * Frequency Response Analysis
+                       * Noise Spectral Density Curves
+                       * Integrated Noise

    + Flags:          => Flags that are used in this plot.
 The simulation can have any combination of these flags.
                       * "real" -> The traces in the raw file contain real values.
-As for exmple on a TRAN simulation.
+As for example on a TRAN simulation.
                       * "complex" -> Traces in the raw file contain complex values.
-As for exmple on an AC simulation.
+As for example on an AC simulation.
                       * "forward" -> Tells whether the simulation has more than one point.
 DC transfer characteristic, AC Analysis, Transient Analysis or Noise Spectral Density have the forward flag.
                         Operating Point and Transfer Function don't have this flag activated.
                       * "log" -> The preferred plot view of this data is logarithmic.
+                      * "linear" -> The preferred plot view of this data is linear.
                       * "stepped" -> The simulation had .STEP primitives.
                       * "FastAccess" -> Order of the data is changed to speed up access.
 See Binary section for details.